iterative/dvc.org/content/docs/command-reference/push.md

 - `-a`, `--all-branches` - determines the files to upload by examining `dvc.yaml` and `.dvc` files in all Git branches instead of just those present in the current workspace.
-It's useful if branches are used to track experiments or project checkpoints.
+It's useful if branches are used to track experiments.
 Note that this can be combined with `-T` below, for example using the `-aT` flag.

 - `-T`, `--all-tags` - same as `-a` above, but applies to Git tags as well as the workspace.
 Useful if tags are used to track "checkpoints" of an experiment